-State Street Bank and Trust Company ("SSB") serves as custodian for the Fund pursuant to a Custodian Agreement.
-As custodian, SSB holds the Fund's assets, calculates the NAV of Shares and calculates net income and realized capital gains or losses.
-SSB also serves as transfer agent for the Fund pursuant to a Transfer Agency and Service Agreement.
-As compensation for the foregoing services, SSB receives certain out-of-pocket costs, transaction fees and asset-based fees which are accrued daily and paid monthly by the Fund.
+State Street Bank and Trust Company ("SSB") serves as custodian for the Funds pursuant to a Custodian Agreement.
+As custodian, SSB holds each Fund's assets, calculates the NAV of Shares and calculates net income and realized capital gains or losses.
+SSB also serves as transfer agent for the Funds pursuant to a Transfer Agency and Service Agreement.
+As compensation for the foregoing services, SSB receives certain out-of-pocket costs, transaction fees and assetbased fees which are accrued daily and paid monthly by each Fund.